 Living the Timeshare Life

 A purple sunset breaks over the tidy, two-storey condos on the Carriage Hills and Carriage Ridge website.
-The Ore-Medonte, Horseshoe Valley playground is a “winter wonderland” of snow tubing, cross-country skiing and snowmobiling adventuresomeness.
+The Ore-Medonte, Horseshoe Valley playground is a “winter wonderland” of snow tubing, cross-country skiing, and snowmobiling adventures.
 Ziplining, open air music concerts, dining and shopping, warm summer days at Wasaga Beach.
 It all sounds so awesome.
+Know the facts before you buy.

 And it is, members say.
-Just an hour north of Toronto, the attractive resorts couldn’t be more convenient.
-But for aging owners, the worry of passing on a financial burden looms large, a November 2019 meeting of resort members heard.
+But for aging owners, the worry of passing on a financial burden loomed large, a November 2019 meeting of resort members heard.
 “Life circumstances have changed for people.
-Some people in the room were older and are now having to use walkers,” Ajax owner Laura Boyko said in a CTV News Toronto interview.
+Some people in the room were older and are now having to use walkers,” Ajax owner Laura Boyko told CTV News Toronto, before a 2021 receivership sale transferred ownership to Sunray Group.

 Timeshares Can Be a Great Option